-- 29 state Medicaid programs offer a transmission or facility fee when telehealth is used (an increase of three states from January 2015).
+- 30 state Medicaid programs offer a transmission or facility fee when telehealth is used.
+This number is up one since CCHP’s August 2016 update.

 Telehealth and Private Payers

 Many private payer insurance plans do reimburse for telehealth-delivered services; however, federal law does not require these payers to provide coverage for any type of telehealth-delivered service.
 Some states have passed their own private payer laws, affecting private payer plans that operate in those states.
-Currently, twenty-eight states and DC have some private payer-related reimbursement laws.
-An additional four states have telehealt private payer laws that have passed, but are not yet effective.
+Currently, thirty-four states and DC have some private payer-related reimbursement laws.
 Some states mandate some sort of reimbursement, while others mandate reimbursement at the same level as in-person care under certain conditions.